- Activation parasomnia occurs when the brain wakes up before the body can move.

 Although at first glance these sleep disorders do not look very alarming, they are something really important that you should consider as they can be a potential problem that alters the patient’s quality of life and sleep; it can also affect their relationships with others, their professional or school performance, and themselves, adds Dr. Sanchez.

-This content is for informational purposes and does not replace any consultation with the specialist.
 At the ABC Medical Center’s Neurology Center we can provide you with specialized care.
 Contact us!

 Dr. Óscar Sánchez Escandón – Sleep specialist neurologist